TRossen89/Portfolio/README.md

 > This code is proprietary and hosted internally at Danske Spil, so it is not available in this repository.

 **Technologies:** React, ASP.NET C# (API)
 **Status:** Completed – not publicly available

 ---

-### 5. Message Routing System – Danske Spil
-A full-stack enhancement for Danske Spil’s internal messaging system used to notify users about outages and service updates.
-Previously, messages had to be deleted and recreated to change destinations.
-I implemented functionality to allow destination updates on existing messages — saving time and reducing friction for the ops team.

-> This project is also proprietary and hosted internally at Danske Spil.

-**Technologies:** ASP.NET C#, EF Core (backend), Mithril.js (frontend)
-**Status:** Completed – not publicly available

----